 - Mental Health: Forgiveness is associated with fewer negative feelings (anxiety and depression), higher self-esteem, more feelings of control and freedom, an increased ability to cope with stress and trauma, finding meaning in suffering, and increased feelings of closeness to God and others.

-- Relationship Health: Forgiveness is linked with higher quality marriages and more committed romantic relationships.
-With forgiveness, grudges don’t intrude in the relationships and couples can work toward rebuilding trust.
+- Relationship Health: Forgiveness is linked with higher-quality marriages and more committed romantic relationships.
+With forgiveness, grudges don’t intrude on the relationships, and couples can work toward rebuilding trust.

 The Forgiveness Process

 So how can you learn this skill?
 We learn to forgive by first seeking forgiveness ourselves, though forgiving ourselves can be particularly challenging.
 But as we come to understand what it means to be forgiven ourselves, we can become more eager to forgive other people for their transgressions.